IbrahimSaad1993/Simpe-DeepDynaForcast/README.md

 ## Acknowledgments

 This implementation uses datasets from [DeepDynaForecast](https://github.com/lab-smile/DeepDynaForecast/tree/main).
-Please cite their work if you use their datasets.
+Please cite their work if you use their datasets and code.